Title IX FAQs

-Western's Title IX Coordinator assists any member of the University community with concerns or inquiries regarding sexual misconduct or gender discrimination, and the formal complaint process.
-You do not need to make a formal complaint to receive supportive measures, which can include things like getting an extension on an assignment or adjusting work schedules if needed.
+Western's Title IX Coordinator assists any member of the University community with concerns or inquiries regarding sex and gender-based harassment or discrimination, including sexual assault, intimate partner violence, stalking, and sexual exploitation.
+You do not need to make a formal complaint to receive supportive measures, which can include things like getting an extension on an assignment, adjusting work schedules or living arrangements if needed.

 Individuals involved in a discrimination or harassment complaint have a right to supportive resources, including help understanding and navigating the process.
 The CRTC serves students, employees, and others in the campus community involved in harassment and discrimination grievance proceedings.

 - Counseling and Wellness Center: The Counseling and Wellness Center provides confidential counseling, including crisis appointments and after-hours emergency services.
 The Counseling Center also assists students by referring them to other services on campus and to community resources that can offer more specialized or longer-term help with problems and concerns.

 - Student Health Center: The Student Health Center provides confidential health care, including treatment for injuries and sexually transmitted infections, and emergency contraceptive services.